oliverw/google-analytics-for-monotouch/README.md

 This project is a straight Monotouch port of the [Google Analytics SDK for Windows](https://googleanalyticssdk.codeplex.com).

-The library assumes that you have a file "analytics.xml" in the root of your main project with its build action set to "Content".
+The library assumes that you have a file **analytics.xml** in the root of your main project with its build action set to "Content".
+This presence of this file is your project is crucial.
 Please refer to the [documentation the Google Analytics SDK for Windows](https://googleanalyticssdk.codeplex.com/wikipage?title=Getting%20Started&referringTitle=Documentation) for further information about this file and for instructions on how to get started with the library.

 ### Source Code Structure